dannydjdk/Nutritional-Balance/README.md

 ## About
-This is a Minecraft mod that enhances the food system to encourage you to eat a balanced diet.
+Nutritional Balance is a Minecraft mod that enhances the food system to encourage you to eat a balanced diet.
 Eating a variety of nutrients with the right balance will make you stronger and faster.
 Ignoring your nutritional balance, however, can slow you down and weaken you.